 5. Michal BarOr, The Map, 60 x 100 cm, archival inkjet print on rice paper, 2013.

 6. Yaron Lapid, from the series Partial Moments, digitally manipulated found photographs, varying dimensions.

 About the Curator

-Based in Beacon, NY, Rotem Rozental is a photo-historian, writer, and curator.
-Currently, she serves at the Dr. Sophie Bookhalter Research Fellow for Jewish Culture at the Center for Jewish History (CJH).
-As Doctorate Candidate in the Art History Department of Binghamton University, her dissertation project investigates the intersections of the nation-state, civic engagement, photography and archival practices, as these have unfolded in the conflicted history of the Middle East.
+Rotem Rozental is a photo-historian, writer, and curator.
+Currently she is Chief Curator at American Jewish University in Los Angeles, CA. As a Doctorate Candidate in the Art History Department of Binghamton University, her dissertation project investigates the intersections of the nation-state, civic engagement, photography and archival practices, as these have unfolded in the conflicted history of the Middle East.
 In recent years, she served as the Online Editorial Director of The Shpilman Institute for Photography and the Jerusalem Season of Culture.
 Her writings and scholarly texts appeared in magazines, journals, and publications such as Artforum.com, Philosophy of Photography, and Uncertain States.
 Her curatorial projects include We – Festi-Conference for Creative Collectives (2012-2013, Jerusalem), Three Cities Against the Wall (New York, Ramallah and Tel Aviv, 2005), and the collaborative archival project Outlet: The Archive of the Israeli Trade Center.
-Her exhibition Dead Lands: Karkaot Mawat won the NurtureArt Curatorial Call and will open on April 15, 2016.
+Her exhibition Dead Lands: Karkaot Mawat won the NurtureArt Curatorial Call and was on view in April 2016.
 In the past decade, Rotem has been working in Israel and the US as a consultant, editor, writer and organizer for international institutions and publications, as well as cultural non-profits and organizations.